DanielTobi0/DanielTobi0/README.md

-Hi I'm Daniel Tobi</br>
-I'm interested in Pre/Post Training of LLM's and AI Engineering.</br>
-I find it interesting implementing ML research papers from scratch.
+Hi, I'm Daniel Tobi - AI engineer working on LLM agents.

+Founding engineer on a multi-agent trading system now in daily use at a buy-side fund.

+Most of what I build starts as a paper I wanted to understand properly.

+Currently post-training LLMs for long-horizon deep research tasks, evaluating them on BrowseComp-Plus.